mxr612/Notes/CCLC2204 Literary Appreciation/Poetry.md

 #### Irony

-A meaningful gap between expectation and outcome, or when what is said is different from what is meant.
+A meaningful gap between expectation and outcome, or when **what is said is different from what is meant**.

 - I posted a video on YouTube about how boring and useless YouTube is.